 Plus Shipping & Handling

-Carved light green limestone heart scarab, with Egyptian symbols including a standing bird on top and a cartouche with a beetle to the bottom.
-Once placed on the throat, chest, or heart of the Mummy.
-Some were worn by the deceased on a necklace, or mounted in gold settings as a pectoral.
-Heart scarabs provided the bearer with the assurance that at the final judgment as depicted in the Book of the Dead, the bearer would be found "True of Voice" and accepted into the eternal afterlife by the God Osiris.
+Light green limestone heart scarab, once placed on the throat, chest, or heart of the Mummy.
+Some were worn by the deceased on a necklace, or mounted in gold settings as a pectoral. heart scarabs provided the bearer with the assurance that at the final judgment as depicted in the Book of the Dead, the bearer would be found ”True of Voice” and accepted into the eternal afterlife by the God Osiris.
 At the bottom, a cartouche, with incised lines on the top.
 26th Dynasty.

 Online shopping for hundreds of thousands of music CDs from your favorite artists at everyday low prices.